Analysis of linear waves near the Cauchy horizon of cosmological black holes: Reissner--Nordstr om--de Sitter space

 as the space of restrictions to $\Omega$ of elements of $\Hb^{\sfs,\alpha}(M)=\tau^\alpha\Hb^s(M)$ which are supported in the causal future of $H_I\cup H_{I,0}$; thus, distributions in $\Hbfw^{\sfs,\alpha}$ are supported distributions at $H_I\cup H_{I,0}$ and extendible distributions at $H_F\cup H_{F,2}\cup H_{F,3}$ (and at $\pa M$), see \cite[Appendix~B]{HormanderAnalysisPDE3}; in fact, on manifolds with corners, there are some subtleties concerning such mixed supported/extendible spaces and their duals, which we discuss in Appendix~\ref{SecSuppExt}.
 The supported character at the initial surfaces, encoding vanishing Cauchy data, is the reason for the subscript `fw' (`forward').
 The norm on $\Hbfw^{\sfs,\alpha}$ is the quotient norm induced by the restriction map, which takes elements of $\Hb^{\sfs,\alpha}(M)$ with the stated support property to their restriction to $\Omega$.
 Dually, we also consider the space

 consisting of restrictions to $\Omega$ of distributions in $\Hb^{\sfs,\alpha}(M)$ which are supported in the causal past of $H_F\cup H_{F,2}\cup H_{F,3}$.

 Concretely, for the analysis of $\cP$, we will work on slightly growing function spaces, i.e.\ allowing exponential growth of solutions in $t_*$; we will obtain precise asymptotics (in particular, boundedness) in the next section.
-Thus, let us fix a weight
+In the present section, the stationary nature of the metric $g$ and of $\cP$ near $X$ is irrelevant; only the dynamical structure of the null-geodesic flow and the spacelike nature of the artificial boundaries are used.